ghensley/blinkid-react-native-ios/README.md

 ### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like BlinkID in your projects.
-See the ["Getting Started" guide for more information](https://github.com/BlinkID/blinkid-ios/wiki/Getting-started).

 - If you wish to use version v1.4.0 or above, you need to install [Git Large File Storage](https://git-lfs.github.com) by running these comamnds:
 ```shell